4teamwork/ftw.subsite/README.rst

   different languages together by referencing each other with the custom reference field on the Subsite.

+- The global language attribute is set according to the subsite language.
+This overrides the plone negotiator.
+So if you set a language on a document in a susbite and enable content language negotiator, it will have no effect at all.
+A document in a plone site will still work as expected.

 - Custom CSS for a Subsite

 - Custom Logo for a Subsite.
 The logo is registered with a different name `subsite.logo`.